-There are plenty of Company of Heroes 3 missions to take on in the Italian campaign.
+There are plenty of Company of Heroes 3 missions in the Italian campaign.
 In addition to all the tactical battles, you’ll need to manage the overall Allied war effort in central Italy.
-It can be a bit confusing – especially with some of the key story missions gated off until you complete specific objectives.
-Our Company of Heroes 3 missions guide will make sure you don’t get stuck in the Apennines on your way to Rome.
+It can be a bit confusing – especially with some key story missions gated off until you complete specific objectives.
+Our Company of Heroes 3 missions guide will ensure you don’t get stuck in the Apennines on your way to Rome.

-While you’ll be fighting skirmish battles against the Germans whenever your forces meet across Italy in Company of Heroes 3, it’s the major story missions that have the spectacular set-pieces and major battles.
+While you’ll be fighting skirmish battles against the Germans whenever your forces meet across Italy in Company of Heroes 3, the major story missions have spectacular set-pieces and major battles.
 This RTS game journey begins in Sicily with Operation Husky, in Gela, before landing on the Italian mainland at Salerno.
-From there, you’ve pretty much got free rein to approach the campaign as you see fit – and our Company of Heroes 3 tips will come in handy.
+From there, you’ve got free rein to approach the campaign as you see fit – and our Company of Heroes 3 tips will come in handy.

 All Company of Heroes 3 missions